 The HCP objective is to avoid impacts to western snowy plovers nesting on gravel bars.
 The breeding season is defined in the HCP as 24 March to 15 September.
-In 2016 HRC again contracted with Sean McAllister to conduct the HCP-required surveys prior to the beginning of gravel extraction operations.
+In 2017 HRC conducted gravel extraction operations on the Dinner Creek and 3-Mile gravel bars from 18 September to 13 October, outside of the snowy plover breeding period, and thus no pre-extraction surveys were required in 2017.